Ashton-Sidhu/aethos/README.md

 Examples can be viewed [here](https://github.com/Ashton-Sidhu/aethos/tree/develop/examples)

-To start, we need to import the ethos dependencies as well as pandas.
+To start, we need to import Aethos dependencies as well as pandas.

 Before that, we can create a full data science folder structure by running `aethos create` from the command line and follow the command prompts.